khasbilegt/sanitizer/README.md

 # Sanitizer

-Sanitizer is a Python library for dealing with duplicated training data.
-It utilizes a module that is added in Python 3, called concurrent.futures to minimizes the time that is needed for the general process.
+**Sanitizer** is a Python library for dealing with duplicated training data.
+It utilizes a module that is added in **Python 3**, called `concurrent.futures` to minimizes the time that is needed for the general process.

 ## Usage